google/flax/examples/lm1b/README.md

 This example uses linear learning rate warmup and inverse square root learning rate schedule.

 ### Requirements
-* TensorFlow dataset `lm1b/subwords32k` will be downloaded and prepared automatically, if necessary
+* TensorFlow dataset `lm1b/subwords32k` will be downloaded and prepared automatically, if necessary.

 ### Supported setups
 The model should run with other configurations and hardware, but explicitely tested on the following.